mathie/mathie.github.io/_drafts/nanowrimo.md

 The last short piece was an expansion of a private rant I'd dumped into my Evernote journal a few months back, called the Single Irresponsibility Principle.
-Expect that to get finished, redrafted and turn up as a blog post in the coming weeks.
-It's (mostly) tongue-in-cheek, partly a suggestion that there's not a one-size-fits-all solution we can apply at every scale.
+Expect that to be finished, redrafted, and turn up as a blog post in the coming weeks.
+It's (mostly) tongue-in-cheek, and partly a suggestion that there's no a one-size-fits-all solution we can apply at every scale.

 ## My Favourite Interview Question